kg4sgp/habsim/README.md

 Current functionality:

-* Calculates vertical ascent and decent of a balloon.
+* Calculates vertical ascent and descent of a balloon.

 Considers:

-* ISA Atmospheric Model on ascent and decent.
+* ISA Atmospheric Model on ascent and descent.
 * Calculates changing drag from balloon envlope and atmospheric density on ascent
 * Calculates drag from parachute (given a Cd)